 Plus, Chase offers 2X points (that's 2 points for every dollar spent) on dining out and travel; 1 point for every dollar on everything else).

-There are many other travel reward credit cards, like American Express and Capital One, to name a couple.
+There are many other travel rewards credit cards, like American Express and Capital One, to name a couple.
 Still, in my experience, Chase Sapphire Preferred is undeniably the best travel reward credit card for beginners out there.

 Another benefit of the Chase Sapphire Preferred card is that, unlike Marriott points (which earn you Marriott hotel nights), or Southwest points (useable for Southwest products and services), you can use your Chase Ultimate Rewards for flights, hotels, cruises, and more.
-I've found that the prices in the Chase Ultimate Rewards travel portal are comparable, if not even better sometimes, than what I'd pay if I booked direct (rather than through Chase Ultimate Rewards).
+I've found that the prices in the Chase Ultimate Rewards travel portal are comparable, if not even better sometimes, than what I'd pay if I booked directly (rather than through Chase Ultimate Rewards).

 Plus, when you pay for travel using your Chase Sapphire Preferred card, you get the added bonuses of trip cancellation/interruption insurance, auto rental collision, damage waiver, lost luggage, and more.
 This may result in the added savings of money not needed to spend on expensive travel insurance.